devoworm/GSoC-2020/README.md

 For more casual interactions, join us for our [weekly Hackathon/Coffee Hour](https://meet.google.com/yvy-uxsw-uno), Fridays at 4pm UTC.

 Join us for OpenWorm Office Hours in the #officehours channel of [OpenWorm Slack](http://openworm.slack.com), May 20th at 3pm UTC!

+Thanks to Ujjwal Singh and Mayukh Deb for sucessful completion of their projects.
+These projects are now live in the form of [DevoLearn](https://pypi.org/project/devolearn/) and [DevoWormAI](https://devoworm.github.io/DevoWormAi/index.html).